Japan in the Asian Century

 Introduction to course.

 Topic 1.
-What is your impression of Japanese business and economy?
+What is your preliminary evaluation of Japanese business and economy?
 What are the strong and weak points?
-Due Thursday 19 January.
+Due Friday 19 January.

 2. One 5 minute class presentation (10% of overall evaluation).
 You are encouraged to do this in a group with other students.

-3. The remaining 20% of the evaluation will be based on class participation.
+3. Remaining 20% of evaluation based on class participation.

 Topic of first class -- in search of Japan's roots: